 The yield is set by the competitive bidding to the lowest level, known as the stopout yield that allows the entire offering of marketable securities, minus the noncompetitive bids, to be sold.
 Competitive bidders that bid higher than the stopout price only have to pay the stopout price, but competitive bidders who bid below the stopout price are not filled.
 Noncompetitive bidders always pay the stopout price and are always filled.

 TreasuryDirect is the best way for individuals to buy and hold marketable Treasury securities.

 Marketable securities are those securities that can be bought and sold in the secondary market at prevailing market prices after original issue.
 The following marketable securities are available in TreasuryDirect:

 Purchases of marketable issues in TreasuryDirect are allowed on a noncompetitive basis in increments of $100.
 Purchasers receive their securities at the same price and yield awarded to competitive bidders in the auctions.
-Recurring purchases of Treasury securities can also be set up to five years in advance.
+Recurring purchases of Treasury securities can also be set up to 5 years in advance.

 Treasury Automated Auction Processing System (TAAPS)